albrat/alexa-avs-sample-app/README.md

 Assuming this is a fresh Raspberry Pi and you do not already have JDK installed, you'll need to download JDK 8 from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

-Download the tar.gz file listed for **Linux ARM 32 Soft Float ABI** (just to be clear, you want to download the Java SE Development Kit, **not** the Java SE Development Kit Demos and Samples) from the Oracle link above.
+Download the tar.gz file listed for **Linux ARM 32 Soft/Hard Float ABI** from the Oracle link above (Oracle seems to keep changing the name of this file alternating between Soft/Hard every couple weeks.
+They are both essentially the same, and should both work just fine).
+Also, just to be clear, you want to download the Java SE Development Kit, **not** the Java SE Development Kit Demos and Samples.
 At the time of this writing, the name of this file is jdk-8u77-linux-arm32-vfp-hflt.tar.gz.

 **NOTE**: Although there is a 64-bit ARMv8 that Apple and some other smartphones use, there are no raspberry 64-bit ARM processors on pis yet.
 More info: [Raspberry Pi Blog.com](http://www.rpiblog.com/2014/03/installing-oracle-jdk-8-on-raspberry-pi.html)